project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Testing

 There is no perfect software; else, programmers would be out of jobs.
 Testing can be thought of as compound error handling.
 Syntax and data errors are easier to spot, but testing is useful for semantic errors.
 A *semantic error* occurs if a program does not crash but does not perform the task it was designed for.
-It is an error in the meaning of an instruction.a
+It is an error in the meaning of an instruction.

 {{< quote-center >}}
 *"Program testing can be used to show the presence of bugs, but never to show their absence!"* -- **Edsger W. Dijkstra**